danog/MadelineProtoDocs/docs/API_docs/constructors/photoPathSize.md

 ---
 title: "photoPathSize"
-description: "Messages with animated stickers can have a compressed svg (< 300 bytes) to show the outline of the sticker before fetching the actual lottie animation."
+description: "Messages with animated stickers can have a compressed svg (&lt; 300 bytes) to show the outline of the sticker before fetching the actual lottie animation."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---